Mahdi-Kriaa/Casting_Defect_Detection/README.md

 ## Limitations & Next Steps

-The model is not reliable for detecting all the casting defects so other image preprocessing techniques or models can be tried to improve the performance.
+The model is not reliable for detecting all the casting defects so other image preprocessing techniques or models can be tried to improve the model performance.